SteveWithaB/stsruns-SQLite/README.txt

 This is a python script to load Slay the Spire run history files, specifically from Baalorlord's run history, into a SQL database.
 The script is currently designed for SQLite purposes.
 An empty database is provided and would populate in the first run.
+NOTE: On first run there is a single line to un-comment so that a static s_object table gets loaded.
+It calls a LoadObject function which uses a master data.json file from the Slaytabase project.